Lalo Salamanca: Season 6

 Lalo gives Jimmy an address and general description of Gus, and tells him to go there and shoot the person described.
 Jimmy persuades Lalo to send Kim instead.
-After Kim leaves, Lalo ties up Jimmy and tells him about Nacho's betrayal and the attack on his compound.
-Jimmy denies involvement and blames Nacho.
+After Kim leaves, Lalo ties up Jimmy and tells him about Nacho's betrayal and the attack on his compound; Jimmy denies involvement and blames Nacho.
 Lalo leaves for the laundry after promising to interrogate Jimmy upon his return.
 Kim is apprehended at Gus' door and Gus realizes sending Kim to his house was a diversion, so he goes to the laundry.
 Lalo kills Gus' guards then forces Gus to show him the unfinished lab while he videotapes it.
 Lalo prepares to kill Gus, but Gus cuts power to the lights and shoots towards Lalo with a gun he had earlier hidden in the lab.
-Lalo, having been shot in the throat, dies by choking on his own blood.
+Lalo, having been shot in the throat, dies by choking on his own blood, though also laughing.
 Mike buries Lalo and Howard's corpses beneath the floor of the lab, then tells Jimmy and Kim they will not see Lalo again.
 Gus is called to Eladio's home, where Bolsa reads Hector's statement claiming Lalo survived the shootout at his house, that Gus sent the gunmen, and has since killed Lalo for real.
 With no proof of Lalo's initial survival, Eladio dismisses Hector's accusations.

 Breaking Bad

 Season 2

 In 2008, when Walter White and Jesse Pinkman kidnap Saul to coerce him into representing Badger, who has been arrested for selling meth, a terrified Saul believes Lalo sent them and says, "It wasn't me!
 It was Ignacio!".
 Saul is relieved when Walter and Jesse's confusion confirms they have no connection to Lalo.
-When Jesse asks who Lalo is, Saul dismisses Jesse without explaining any further.
+When Jesse asks who Lalo is, Saul dismisses him as "nobody" without explaining any further.

 Post-Breaking Bad

-In 2010, Saul is still not entirely convinced Lalo died, calling him "apparently" dead during a phone call with Kim.
-After being informed by Saul that Mike and Gus are now also dead, Kim confesses the true nature of Howard's death to prosecutors and to Howard's widow, Cheryl.
+While Saul eventually learns through Gus, by way of Jesse, that the entire Salamanca family has died, even by 2010, he is still not entirely convinced of Lalo's demise, calling him "apparently" dead during a phone call with Kim.
+With Mike and Gus also dead, Kim confesses the true nature of Howard's death to prosecutors and to Howard's widow, Cheryl.
 She names Lalo as Howard's killer in her affidavit, but admits to Cheryl that although Cheryl has grounds for a wrongful death lawsuit, Kim will likely not face criminal prosecution as most of the witnesses are dead and the location of Lalo's and Howard's bodies remains unknown.